Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \paragraph{Discussion} In our example an attacker with value $v = 2k + \epsilon$ cracks $100\%$ of passwords when we don't use information signaling.
-However, if we deploy our information signaling mechanism (above) and the attacker will only crack $25\%$ of passwords --- a reduction of $75\%$!
+However, if our information signaling mechanism (above) were deployed, the attacker will only crack $25\%$ of passwords --- a reduction of $75\%$!
 Given this (contrived) example it is natural to ask whether or not information signaling produces similar results for more realistic password distributions.
 We explore this question in the next sections.